 At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

-Whether you’re an avid hunter or just into professional target shooting, there are a handful of incredible rifle scope under 500 options that can get you the best bang for your buck (no pun intended).
+There are a handful of incredible rifle scopes under $500 that can get you the best bang for your buck.

-Figure out the scope best suited for your rifle with this roundup review of the 8 best well-reviewed riflescopes within their price range, each arguably made to impress you with their performance.
+Figure out the scope best suited for your rifle with my list of the 8 best rifle scopes for under $500, each made to impress you with their performance!

 Contents